 The Executive Leadership Academy Fund

 The Executive Leadership Academy (ELA) prepares visionary higher education leaders to guide their institutions in an increasingly multicultural and global environment.
 It is designed for individuals from all backgrounds who are interested in preparing themselves for appointments to executive positions such as dean, vice president, provost, president, and chancellor.
 Leaders in this new environment must have the knowledge and skills to work with individuals from a wide range of cultures and backgrounds.
-Since ELA was founded in 2011, 272 fellows have graduated from the program.
+Since ELA was founded in 2011, 376 fellows have graduated from the program.
 Many of them have applied their insights from the Academy to their career development or to benefit their institutions.
-Most recently, Adela de la Torre who graduated from ELA in 2013 was appointed President of San Diego State University!
+Most recently, Vernon Harper Jr. (link is external) who graduated from ELA in 2017 was appointed Provost and Vice President of Academic Affairs at California State University, Bakersfield!
 The donations obtained here will help to off-set the costs of travel and tuition for those accepted into the program but need financial assistance to attend.